 On the other hand, death that occurs on account of natural causes ordinarily is not be covered even if death occurs suddenly; i.e., a heart attack or stroke absent an external triggering cause.
 Also, death by suicide or due to attempted suicide is generally not covered.
 Some policies also exclude death that results from a drunk driving accident or use of illegal narcotics/substances.

 Your Recourse if the Insurer Denies Your AD&D Claim

-If you or anyone you know has been denied benefits for an AD&D claim, an experienced attorney can help you navigate an appeal or file a lawsuit challenging the denial.
+If you or anyone you know has been denied benefits for an AD&D claim, an experienced benefits attorney can help you navigate an appeal or file a lawsuit challenging the denial.
 The attorneys at DeBofsky Law have helped 100s of clients with denial cases.
 Contact us for a confidential consultation.